dazzlingpraveen/westpac/README.md

 How to run:

 1. Open the build.gradle file using IDEA or Eclipse.
 Gradle will sync the project
-2. Create a run configuration: -Dcucumber.options='--tags "@Westpac"' -Denv=st
+2. Create a run configuration: -Dcucumber.options='--tags "@Westpac"' -Denv=st (or) create a run configuration: -Denv=st
 3. Click the run button

-If you have gradle in the system: gradle -Dcucumber.options='--tags "@Westpac"' -Denv=st
+If you have gradle in the system: gradle -Dcucumber.options='--tags "@Westpac"' -Denv=st (or) gradle -Denv=st

 If there are proxy issues, please create a gradle.properties file at the project directory level and add properties like specified in the below link,